List of human cell types: Cells derived primarily from endoderm

-The endodermal cells primarily generate the lining and glands of the digestive tube.
+The endodermal cells primarily generate the lining and glands of the gastrointestinal tract.

 Cells derived primarily from ectoderm

 Nervous system

 There are nerve cells, also known as neurons, present in the human body.
 They are branched out.
 These cells make up nervous tissue.

-A neuron consists of a cell body with a nucleus and cytoplasm, from which long thin hair-like parts arise.
+A neuron consists of a cell body with a nucleus and cytoplasm, and cytoplasmic protrusions of an axon, and dendrites.